gravitational/teleport/rfd/0008-application-access.md

    apps:
      # Name of the application.
    - name: jenkins
-     # URI is the address the application being proxied can be reached at.
+     # URI is the address that the application being proxied can be reached at
+     # from the server running the app_service.
      uri: http://localhost:8080
      # Public address is used to override the default address the application
      # is avaiable at.